AdaCore/training_material/courses/spark_essentials/040_spark_tools/03-spark_analysis_tools.rst

     end record;

   .. code:: error
-    :font-size: tiny
     :number-lines: 1
+    :font-size: footnotesize

-    example.ads:8:28: error: default initialization cannot depend on variable input "Global"[#0] [E0007] example.ads:8:28: error: use instead a constant initialized to the expression with variable input example.ads:8:28: error: launch "gnatprove --explain=E0007" for more information
+    example.ads:8:28: error: default initialization cannot depend
+       on variable input "Global"[#0] [E0007]
+    example.ads:8:28: error: use instead a constant initialized to the expression with variable input
+    example.ads:8:28: error: launch "gnatprove --explain=E0007"
+       for more information

   * Failure described on line 1
-  * Possible solution described on line 2
+  * Possible solution described on line 3
-  * Command to get full explanation on line 3
+  * Command to get full explanation on line 5

 * Includes ownership checking, detailed in course on Pointer Programs